ctrlaltdel/chia-ping/README.md

 # chia-ping

+Here's what happens when a Network Engineer starts playing with blockchains.

 A clone of our old friend `ping` using small transactions over the [Chia](https://www.chia.net/) blockchain instead of ICMP packets to show the round-trip latency of on-chain transactions.

 This is a toy program I wrote for getting more familiar with the Chia RPC APIs.